pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

 However, this series of articles would focus on `MongoDB` only.
 For now, let us say that atomic operations are very easily added to `Redis` by coding them as `lua` extensions, since all operations in `Redis` are atomic by design

+In the following sections we will see how the implementations of common QMW operations can be indeed solved elegently using atomic operations in the underlying DB/storage

 ## Simple approach: good enough queues

+## Reserve-commit-rollback

 ## Queues with historic data